 Discussion

-Obtaining consensus about suitable baseline indicators that account for geographic variation in δ15N values is a key step toward improving the use of stable isotope in aquatic ecosystems.
-We evaluated the effectiveness of a standardized method for identifying optimal isotopic baselines previously developed for lowland temperate streams (Kristensen et al., 2016) by applying it to stream systems spanning the Rocky Mountains–Great Plains ecotone.
+Obtaining consensus about suitable baseline indicators that account for geographic variation in δ15N values is a key step toward improving the use of stable isotopes in aquatic ecosystems.
+We evaluated the effectiveness of a standardized method for identifying optimal isotopic baselines previously developed for Danish lowland temperate streams (Kristensen et al., 2016) by applying it to stream systems spanning the Rocky Mountains–Great Plains ecotone.
 The four screening criteria appear useful for selecting a suitable baseline for estimating trophic positions of consumer organisms.
-Simuliidae emerged as the taxonomic group that met all four of the criteria in our system and in Danish lowland streams (Kristensen et al., 2016).

 Contrary to many studies that use aquatic herbivores as baselines (Kjeldgaard et al., 2021), the standardized method we evaluated indicated that some filterers such as Simuliidae, may also serve as a reliable baseline when sufficiently distributed in stream ecosystems.
+Simuliidae were also suggested as a useful baseline for food web studies in Danish lowland streams (Kristensen et al., 2016).

 Selecting Optimal Baselines